 Announcing the top 100 Women in Trade Association – the Powerlist!

-Today is International Women’s Day and it is with great pleasure that we launch the inaugural Trade Association Forum’s Women in Trade Association’s Powerlist in partnership with the Confederation of British Industry and the Federation of Small Businesses.
+Today is International Women’s Day and it is with great pleasure that we launch the inaugural Trade Association Forum’s Women in Trade Association’s Powerlist in partnership with the Federation of Small Businesses.
 Within this list of 100 women will be familiar names.
 Chances are they convene your sector, you hear them on the news and know of their successes in Westminster and Whitehall.
 After a gruelling six years championing their sectors while managing the fall out of Brexit, COVID-19 and the war in Ukraine we thought it was time to shine the spotlight on them as they do so ably day in and day out for UK plc.

 We asked for recommendations for inspirational women in associations, women who champion their sector, deliver tirelessly for their members, and support their colleagues.
 We had two simple requirements in that nominees must: